Projects

 The user inputs a goal and chats with an AI until that goal is refined into a SMART goal (Specific, Measurable, Achievable, Relevant, Time-Bound).
 From there, the goal generates a list of tasks.
 Each task is then assigned one of nine Functions - like communication, research, planning, action, etc.

 Each Function has a subfunction - like communication:email or communication:phone.
-Then, based on the subfunction type, a unique workflow can be kicked off by an AI agent to accomplish that task, sometimes autonomously (like deep research) and with human collaboration (like decision making).
+Then, based on the subfunction type, a unique workflow can be kicked off by an AI agent to accomplish that task, sometimes autonomously (like deep research) or with human collaboration (like decision making).
 The goal is to have a set of workflows that are composable to accomplish any high level goal.
+Like Lego for getting things done.

-Today, in 2025, a fair amount of human collaboration in needed.
+Today, in 2025, a fair amount of human-in-the-loop is needed.
 But in the future, with the right workflows and the right agent context, how many tasks can be accomplished solely by agents?
-Then as humans we get to spend more time thinking about what we want to accomplish, versus how to accomplish it.
+Ideally we humans get to spend more time thinking about what we want to accomplish, versus how to accomplish it.

-- Question: Does this thinking extrapolate from goals into a meta-goal or optimization function?
+- Question: Does this all end in one high-level optimization function?
 For example, would you simply tell your team of agents to maximize profits within the bounds of the law.

 - Question: Is the goal-task paradigm the right one to manage ongoing workflows, or are threaded conversations like slack better for organizing ongoing work?
 As a slack user, I hope that's not the case :)